 Enterprise Architect provides support for importing software projects authored in Visual Studio, Mono, Eclipse and NetBeans.
-Importing projects has multiple benefits, not least the immediate access to Enterprise Architect's renowned modeling tools and management features, but importantly the access to development tools such as simulation, debugging and profiling.
+Importing and working on projects in Enterprise Architect has multiple benefits, not least the immediate access to Enterprise Architect's renowned modeling tools and management features, but also the access to development tools such as simulation, debugging and profiling.